 It’s fair to say that the pressure has been on private sector landlords for a few years now.
 First the loss of mortgage relief cut into individual landlords’ profits.
 This was followed by a raft of new regulations, making property management more onerous and expensive.
-And soon the buy-to-let sector is going to be hit by the government’s ‘levelling up’ plans, which will make it much harder to end leases and will require significant investment to upgrade many properties.
-Little wonder that CGT on rental property appears to be fuelling a record tax take.
+And soon the buy-to-let sector is likely going to be hit by the BTL sector plans of a new Labour government.

 CGT take is rising